jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 While tangible treasures are not the prize, <i>notary</i> and a <i>claim-to-fame</i> are the true rewards.
 Game jammers who have rated high in any of the LD submission categories should be proud about their achievements.

-> The best rating we’ve achieved thus far was 39th in the “Fun” category for our entry “Tiny Turf Tussle” in the last Ludum Dare competition—LD56.
+> The best rating we’ve achieved thus far was 39th in the “Fun” category for our LD56 entry “Tiny Turf Tussle” 🏆

 <p align="center">
     <img